VaidehaSathe/SoftwareEngineeringProject2025/README.md

 The input prompt also has to be longer than 15 words, in order to give more meaningful responses.

+Also note that the Open-IIC booklet contains duplicates—for best results don't use this file.
 ## Advanced Usage Guide
 In general, each command takes the form `project-recommender <command> [options]`.
 Each command `load` `process` `tokenize` `all` has several options.